ThatTamer/CS2-Marker/README.md

 * Markers appear where the player is aiming,
 * Prevents duplicate markers with only one marker being allowed for use,
 * Light-weight and optimized for Jailbreak servers,
-* Easy customization of marker design (Color, Size).
+* Easy customization of marker design (Color, Size) through built-in config.

 # Usage
 CTs can type /marker or bind the command to a keystroke to place the marker where they're aiming.